CartoDB/documentation/app/content/analytics-toolbox-bq/overview/tilesets.md

 | 1   | 16 | 45340 | 24576 | 3605 | H4sIAAAAAAAA/5Py52JPdt3eyCLEwM (...) |
 | 2   | 16 | 45292 | 24576 | 3605 | H4sIAAAAAAAA/5Py52JjLM0pEZLgWL (...) |

-Visualizing and publishing your tilesets is straight-forward with [Map Viewer](../../guides/tilesets/#map-viewer), a tool that we have integrated into your Dashboard and that will be available from _Your Tilesets_ after [activating the Spatial Extension from your CARTO account](../../overview/getting-started/#getting-access).
+Visualizing and publishing your tilesets is straight-forward with [Map Viewer](../../guides/tilesets/#map-viewer), a tool that we have integrated into your Dashboard and that will be available from _Your Tilesets_ after [activating the Analytics Toolbox from your CARTO account](../../overview/getting-started/#getting-access).

 The integration of tilesets with custom web map applications is also possible with CARTO Maps API, which will connect to BigQuery using your connection's Service Account credentials to fetch and serve the tiles in a standard format, so they can be used with any web-mapping library or desktop GIS application.